genevaers/User-Documentation/docs/Setup and Use/index.md

 **Import the Demo XML into the Workbench in a new environment**

+1. Download the Workbench XML [DemoOpen.xml](https://github.com/genevaers/Demo/blob/main/XML/DemoOpen.xml) from the Demo repository, to a folder on your PC.
-1. Using your preferred file transfer method, download *your-hlq*.GVBDEMO.WB.XML to a folder on your PC.
+(Alternatively, using your preferred file transfer method, download the data set created during the Demo installation, *your-hlq*.GVBDEMO.WB.XML, to a folder on your PC.)
 2. Start up the Workbench.
 3. Select **Administration** > **New** > **Environment**
 4. In the **Name** field type **DemoEnv**